jacobkap/ucrbook/docs/13_nibrs_offense.md

 ## Crime location

-NIBRS tells us where each crime happened, giving more of a type of location rather than the precise location (e.g. coordinates) where it happened.^[My own research looks a lot at how the built environment affects behavior.
-For example, I have a few papers looking at how outdoor lighting affects crime.
-Outdoor lighting largely only effects outdoor crimes (since there are generally already lights indoors) so this variable in NIBRS has been crucial for my research.]
+NIBRS tells us where each crime happened, giving more of a type of location rather than the precise location (e.g. coordinates) where it happened.
 Table \@ref(tab:offenseLocation) shows the 46 different location types where each offense could occur, sorted by most common to least common location.
 The most common place for a crime to occur is in someone's own home, at 40.4% of crimes.
 This makes a bit of sense as people spend a lot of time at home and certain crimes, such as burglary and domestic violence, happen a lot of the victim's own home.
 Crimes happening on a road or alley make up the second most common location at 16% and parking lot or garage follows at 8.6%.
 The remaining locations only make up 5% or fewer of offense locations.

 But keep in mind that some locations may be an overly specific location that fits well into a broader category that you're interested in.
 For example, if you care about crimes that happen in stores you'd look at "Bank/Savings and Loan", "Restaurant", "Bar/Nightclub" among other locations, which combined have a lot more offenses than any one individually.
 This is a recurring theme of NIBRS data - you have a lot of data and some of it is so specific that you need to do extra work to aggregate data into units you want.